FraserR1188/plant-plates/README.md

 ## Admin Categories

-- Only myself can see these pages
+- Only myself can see these pages.
+I felt that admin having the only rights to accessing categories was safer and maintained the website better.
+- I can add more users to be admins but I have hard coded the email into the script.

 ![Admin Categories](plantplates/static/images/README/admin-manage-categories.png)